eric-elem/bucketlist-api/README.md

 # Description
 Bucketlist-api is a RESTFul web api that let's users create accounts, login and create, view, edit and delete bucketlists and items.

+# Documentation
+The API documentation can be found at http://docs.bucketlistapi11.apiary.io/#

 # Installation

 Create a new directory and initialize git in it.
 Clone this repository by running